Amna-Asif2/customer-segmentation-excel/README.md

 # customer-segmentation-excel
-Beginner-friendly customer segmentation project using Excel to analyze purchasing behavior.
+Customer segmentation project using Excel to analyze purchasing behavior.

 # Customer Segmentation Using Excel